Copyright Guide - Copyright & Digital Course Content

 Making digital copies for class use by downloading, scanning, ripping or other means impacts the reproduction right of the copyright owner, and posting material on a web site impacts the distribution right of the copyright owner.

-Linking to content that is publically available on the Web or licensed by the UA Libraries for use by the university community avoids reproducing the work and does not affect the rights of copyright owners.
+Linking to content that is publicly available on the Web or licensed by the UA Libraries for use by the university community avoids reproducing the work and does not affect the rights of copyright owners.

 When linking isn’t possible and copying becomes necessary permission is not required for materials in the public domain (generally published before 1923 and works of the U.S. federal government) or works offered for use under a Creative Commons license.

 The legitimate and lawful application of Fair Use rights provides the constitutionally envisioned balance between the interests of the copyright holder versus societal and educational interests in access to and use of information.
 The copyright statute, which defines fair use, sets forth several balancing factors, each of which need to be considered and evaluated to determine whether a particular use is a fair and, therefore, permitted use.
 A determination of fair use is dependent on the facts of each individual case, and educational use is just one of the factors to be considered.
-For more information on fair use, see the Fair Use Overview from the Office of General Counsel.

 If making a copy of a work is necessary, and the work is not in the public domain or clearly licensed for use (e.g. Creative Commons licenses), a fair use analysis should be considered.
 To help with such an analysis, the Office of General Counsel has prepared a Fair Use Checklist which asks you to identify facts about your particular use that are relevant to the defined fair use factors.
 When you have completed the check list, you can save a PDF copy of your results.